ANDYLIN05/applied-ai-system-project/README.md

 # PawPal+

-PawPal+ is a Streamlit application for pet care scheduling, extended with an **AI Care Advisor** powered by the Claude API.
-The advisor uses a multi-step agentic workflow — including RAG from a local knowledge base — to detect gaps in a pet's care routine and suggest new tasks with guardrail validation.
+PawPal+ is a Streamlit application for pet care scheduling, extended with an **AI Care Advisor** powered by the Google Gemini API.
+The advisor uses a multi-step agentic workflow including RAG from a local knowledge base to detect gaps in a pet's care routine and suggest new tasks with guardrail validation.

 ---